illinoistech-itm/jhajek/itmo-444-544/tooling-assignment/Readme.md

 ## Tooling Assignment Part I

 We will cover the initial installation of tools we will need for this semester.
-If you have already completed this in a prior class, you could take the time to update your software or reach out and help a classmate.
+If you have already completed this in a prior class, you could take the time to update your software or reach out and help a classmate and take a note that there are a few changes.

+## Sample Code

+Additional samples and tutorials are available at [https://github.com/illinoistech-itm/jhajek/tree/master/itmto-444-544](https://github.com/illinoistech-itm/jhajek/tree/master/itmto-444-544 "webpage for samples")

 ### Package Managers

-Package Managers are an essential tool, originally created for Linux Distributions, apt and yum, at the turn of the century, only in recent years have the major desktop operating systems, Windows and MacOS, created similar tools.
+Package Managers are an essential tool, originally created for Linux Distributions, apt and yum, at the turn of the century for managing installing software and collecting the proper dependencies.
+Only in recent years have the major desktop operating systems, Windows and MacOS, created similar tools.
 You may be more familiar with the term, "APP Store," the concept is the same either way.

 Package Managers help by streamlining a few important items:

-* Package Managers provide a centralized location for installing application
+* Package Managers provide a centralized location for installing applications
   * This location is accessed through a Command Line tool
 * Package Managers take care of all dependency installations
   * Any additional pieces or software or libraries are automatically installed for you